So Long at the Fair: Origin

 The general plot derives from what appears to be a 19th-century urban legend, known variously as "The Vanishing Hotel Room" or "The Vanishing Lady", which has inspired several fictional works.

 The first published version of the story was written by Nancy Vincent McClelland as "A Mystery of the Paris Exposition" in The Philadelphia Inquirer dated 14 November 1897.
 It next appeared in the Detroit Free Press in 1898 as "Porch Tales: The Disappearance of Mrs. Kneeb", by Kenneth Herford.

 The German author Anselma Heine's novel Die Erscheinung (1912) covers the same idea, and it was filmed as a segment called 'The Apparition" in Unheimliche Geschichten (Uncanny stories) (1919, remake 1932).
 Belloc Lowndes' 1913 novel The End of Her Honeymoon also contains the tale, as does Lawrence Rising's 1920 She Who Was Helena Cass, Sir Basil Thomson's 1925 The Vanishing of Mrs. Fraser, and Ernest Hemingway's 1926 The Torrents of Spring.
 The German film Covered Tracks (1938) was based on the story, with a script by Thea von Harbou, and portions of the idea also featured in Alfred Hitchcock's 1938 film The Lady Vanishes.

 The radio play "Cabin B-13" by John Dickson Carr tells a similar story.
-It aired three times in the series Suspense (twice in 1943 and once in 1949), and gave rise its own short-lived mystery radio series, Cabin B-13, after which it was adapted for television as "Cabin B-13" in the series Climax!
+It aired three times in the series Suspense (twice in 1943 and once in 1949), and gave rise to its own short-lived mystery radio series, Cabin B-13, after which it was adapted for television as "Cabin B-13" in the series Climax!
 (1958).
 It was then filmed as the theatrical release Dangerous Crossing (1953) and as the television movie Treacherous Crossing (1992).

-On television, both the episode "Into Thin Air" (1955) of the anthology-series Alfred Hitchcock Presents and the episode "The Disappearance" (1967) of the TV-series The Big Valley were based on the same tale.
+On TV, both the episode "Into Thin Air" (1955) of the anthology-series Alfred Hitchcock Presents and the episode "The Disappearance" (1967) of the series The Big Valley were based on the same tale.

-Later followed "Maybe You Will Remember", a variation told in Alvin Schwartz's book Scary Stories 3 (1991).
+There was a later variation, entitled "Maybe You Will Remember", told in Alvin Schwartz's book Scary Stories 3 (1991).

-The film's title derives from the nursery rhyme "Oh Dear!
+The title of the novel and film derives from the line, "Johnny's so long at the fair", which can be found in most versions of the nursery rhyme, "Oh Dear!
 What Can the Matter Be?".